-3.4 Measureable Objectives (Reg. § 354.30)
+3.4 Measurable Objectives (Reg. § 354.30)

-The sections below describe the rationale behind development of the measureable objectives for the five sustainability indicators for the Basin management areas.
-Due to observed declines in groundwater levels, both interim milestones and 20-year measureable objectives are presented for the Tri-Valley Management Area.
+The sections below describe the rationale behind development of the measurable objectives for the five sustainability indicators for the Basin management areas.
+Due to observed declines in groundwater levels, both interim milestones and 20-year measurable objectives are presented for the Tri-Valley Management Area.
 The Owens Valley and Owens Lake Management Areas are considered to be in a dynamic steady state condition.
-Interim milestones for measureable objectives in those management areas are identical to the 20-year value.
-Due to generally stable water levels, application of the GSP proposed management actions and projects in the Owens Valley and Owens Lake Management Area would maintain conditions and would not cause undesirable results in the Tri-Valley Management Area.
-Stabilizing water levels and spring flow declines in the Tri-Valley Management Area would potentially increase groundwater flow and spring discharge into the Owens Valley Management Area and, therefore, not cause undesirable results in Owens Valley area.
+Interim milestones for measurable objectives in those management areas are identical to the 20-year value.
+Due to generally stable water levels, application of the GSP proposed management actions and projects in the Owens Valley and Owens Lake Management Area would maintain conditions and would not cause undesirable results in the Tri-Valley Management Area would potentially increase groundwater flow and spring discharge into the Owens Valley Management Area and, therefore, not cause undesirable results in Owens Valley area.
 Hydrographs of all representative monitoring locations showing the Minimum Thresholds and Management Objectives are included in Appendix 12.